matplotlib/matplotlib/doc/users/customizing.rst

    is something like :file:`/usr/lib/python2.5/site-packages` on Linux, and maybe :file:`C:\\Python25\\Lib\\site-packages` on Windows.
-Every time you install matplotlib, this file will be overwritten, so if you want your customizations to be saved, please move this file to you :file:`.matplotlib` directory.
+Every time you install matplotlib, this file will be overwritten, so if you want your customizations to be saved, please move this file to your :file:`.matplotlib` directory.

 To display where the currently active :file:`matplotlibrc` file was